apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/DockerContainers.md

 Connecting to a Secure Docker Repository
 ----------------------------------------

-Until YARN-5428 is complete, the Docker client command will draw its configuration from the default location, which is $HOME/.docker/config.json on the NodeManager host.
-The Docker configuration is where secure repository credentials are stored, so use of the LCE with secure Docker repos is discouraged until YARN-5428 is complete.
+The Docker client command will draw its configuration from the default location, which is $HOME/.docker/config.json on the NodeManager host.
+The Docker configuration is where secure repository credentials are stored, so use of the LCE with secure Docker repos is discouraged using this method.

+YARN-5428 added support to Distributed Shell for securely supplying the Docker client configuration.
+See the Distributed Shell help for usage.
+Support for additional frameworks is planned.

 As a work-around, you may manually log the Docker daemon on every NodeManager host into the secure repo using the Docker login command: